MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 1. Fill in the form as follows:

     1. For **Name**, enter a name for your connection.
 You'll use this name in your bot code.
-    1. For **Service Provider**, select **Azure Active Directory**.
-Once you select this, the Azure AD-specific fields will be displayed.
+    1. For **Service Provider**, select **Microsoft Entra ID**.
+Once you select this, the Entra ID-specific fields will be displayed.
     1. For **Client id**, enter the application (client) ID that you recorded for your Azure AD v1 application.
-    1. For **Client secret**, enter the secret that you created to grant the bot access to the Azure AD app.
+    1. For **Client secret**, enter the secret that you created to grant the bot access to the Entra ID app.
     1. For **Grant Type**, enter `authorization_code`.
     1. For **Login URL**, enter `https://login.microsoftonline.com`.
-    1. For **Tenant ID**, enter the **directory (tenant) ID** that you recorded earlier for your Azure AD app or **common** depending on the supported account types selected when you created the ADD app.
+    1. For **Tenant ID**, enter the **directory (tenant) ID** that you recorded earlier for your Entra ID app or **common** depending on the supported account types selected when you created the ADD app.
 To decide which value to assign, follow these criteria:

-        - When creating the Azure AD app, if you selected **Accounts in this organizational directory only (Microsoft only - Single tenant)**, enter the tenant ID you recorded earlier for the Azure AD app.
+        - When creating the Entra ID app, if you selected **Accounts in this organizational directory only (Microsoft only - Single tenant)**, enter the tenant ID you recorded earlier for the Entra ID app.
-        - However, if you selected **Accounts in any organizational directory (Any Azure AD directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)** or **Accounts in any organizational directory(Microsoft Azure AD directory - Multi tenant)**, enter `common` instead of a tenant ID.
-Otherwise, the Azure AD app will verify through the tenant whose ID was selected and exclude personal MS accounts.
+        - However, if you selected **Accounts in any organizational directory (Any Entra ID directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)** or **Accounts in any organizational directory(Microsoft Entra ID directory - Multi tenant)**, enter `common` instead of a tenant ID.
+Otherwise, the Entra ID app will verify through the tenant whose ID was selected and exclude personal MS accounts.

        This will be the tenant associated with the users who can be authenticated.
-For more information, see [Tenancy in Azure Active Directory](/azure/active-directory/develop/single-and-multi-tenant-apps).
+For more information, see [Tenancy in Entra ID](/azure/active-directory/develop/single-and-multi-tenant-apps).

     1. For **Resource URL**, enter `https://graph.microsoft.com/`.
     1. Leave **Scopes** blank.